harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

 The ASG canary deployment uses two step groups:

 1. Canary Deployment:
-   1. ASG Canary Deploy step: deploys a new ASG with the name of your ASG and the extension `__Canary`.
-The canary ASG can use the `desiredCapacity` in your ASG configuration file or you can set it to use a number of instances in the `desiredCapacity`.
+   1. **ASG Canary Deploy step:** deploys a new ASG versin with the name of your ASG and the extension `__Canary`.
+The canary ASG version can use the `desiredCapacity` in your ASG configuration file or you can set it in the **Instances** setting in the ASG Canary Deploy step.
-   2. ASG Canary Delete step: deletes the canary ASG.
+   2. **ASG Canary Delete step:** deletes the canary ASG.
 2. Primary Deployment:
-   1. ASG Rolling Deploy step:
+   1. **ASG Rolling Deploy step:**
       1. The first deployment will deploy a new ASG with the number of desired instances you have defined in your ASG configuration file in the Harness service used in the pipeline.
 Any other configuration files in the service are also applied.
-      2. Subsequent deployments will deploy a new version of the same ASG with any changes you have made in the Harness service configuration files (launch template, ASG configuration, etc.).
+      2. Subsequent deployments will deploy a new *version* of the same ASG with any changes you have made in the Harness service configuration files (launch template, ASG configuration, etc.).
 This is the same as using the **Edit** buttons in the AWS console and creating a new version of the ASG.

 Here's what the two step groups look like: